WELCOME TO THE DRONFIELD WILDLIFE AND NATURAL HISTORY GROUP

 In addition, within the Dronfield Hall Barn Events, there are Natural History events open to all.
 These are usually held on the first Wednesday of each month and displayed in advance on the Dronfield Hall Barn Events page.

-This page will be updated regularly as outings take place.
+In this section you can view our last six outings.
+These will be updated regularly as outings take place.

 The Dronfield Wildlife and Natural History Group works under the Dronfield Heritage Trust but also works alongside several other groups in the local area with related areas of interest.
 Occasionally we may organise events or outings in conjunction with other groups such as an outing with an emphasis on bird watching or night time species.